 \subsection{Higher algebra-valued generalized forms}

-We focus here on generalized forms valued in Lie 2- and Lie 3-algebras, adapting the definitions of \cite{SDH4} to our basis representation.
-On these spaces, we define the graded bracket, exterior derivative, symmetric pairing, and inner product that are necessary for formulating HCS and HYM theories. \begin{definition}[Generalized forms of type $N=1$ valued in Lie 2-algebras] Let $\mathcal{O} = (\mathfrak{h}, \mathfrak{g}; \alpha, \triangleright)$ be a Lie 2-algebra.
-A generalized $p$-form of type $N=1$ taking values in $\mathcal{O}$ is defined as
+We consider generalized forms valued in Lie 2- and Lie 3-algebras, adapting the definitions of Ref.~\cite{SDH4} to our basis representation.
+On these spaces we introduce the graded bracket, exterior derivative, symmetric pairing, and inner product needed to formulate the HCS and HYM theories.